UofSC-STAR/STAR/README.md

 ## Getting Started

-These instructions will help you get a version of our S.T.A.R. up and running on your local machine for basic use, development or testing purposes.
+These instructions will help you get a version of S.T.A.R. up and running on your local machine for basic use, development or testing purposes.

 Supported Platforms
 -------------------